termigator1359/Calamity-Boss-Guide/README.md

     * Boots are mandatory for 90% of the fights.
     * __GET A HOOK ASAP.__
     * Warding isn't too bad at this stage, although more damage would be preferred.
-    * If in Revengeance or above consider farming King Slime/Desert Scourge for Laudanum/Stress Pills (Laud's much better), gives too many stats packed into one accessory.
+    * If in Revengeance or above consider farming King Slime/Desert Scourge for Laudanum/Stress Pills, gives too many stats packed into one accessory.
     * Goblins are pre-boss, so go ahead and knock yourself out with all those upgraded accessories.
     * Abyss weapons are kings of pre-HM, get them as soon as you kill Skele.
-    * Money farms: Crabulon and Queen Bee.
+    * Money farms: Desert Scourge and Queen Bee.

 * **Ranged**